Organizing the content¶

 You can remove content by clicking Send to Trash in the menu.
 If you remove a Content item that has children (other content under it in the content tree), both this item and the children will be removed.
 This also breaks the connection between the items, so you will not be able to restore them with the same structure.

 Notice that the Content item is not removed completely.
 It is moved to Trash, which you can access from the left menu.
-In the Trash, you can select removed Content items and restore them to their original Locations or to new Locations you choose.
+In the Trash, you can search for Content items and sort your search results based on different criteria.
+You can then select removed Content items and restore them to their original Locations or to new Locations you choose.
 If the Content item's parent has been removed, you need to select a new parent Location.

 If a Content item has more than one Location, selecting Send to Trash will remove the Content item only from the current Location.
 The content will appear in Trash only once you have removed the last Location.